kashi618/Atlas-of-Thoughts/2) University/Year 2/S2 Data Communications/Notes/Network Interface Card (NIC).md

 aliases:
 ---
 ## Properties
-- Each NIC has a unique MAC address
+- Each NIC has a unique MAC address assigned to it. jkdd

 # See Also
 [[$ Data Communications]]